joylarkin/joylarkin/README.md

 ### Welcome (Fall 2026 version)

-- Ask me about artificial intelligence, frontier AI, frontier AI labs & neolabs, superintelligence, the AI startup and venture capital ecosystem, community building for researchers and developers, tech, or open source software.
+- Ask me about artificial intelligence, frontier AI, frontier AI labs & neolabs, the AI startup and venture capital ecosystem, community building for researchers and developers, tech, or open source.

 - I greatly enjoy speaking with AI researchers, builders, and investors.
 Contact me if you want to work together.